Huangmachi/test_Hungry/README.md

 ### Start

 Just start it as follows, you will find the results in the 'results' directory.
+It will takes you about 3 minutes.

     $ ./test_hungry.sh